 Bloody right we are.
 After two days of motorway sarnies and late night half price Itsu, The Salt Room Brighton rises up before us through the mist and practically demands to be on the Si’s Seafood Tour list of UK platters ticked.

-It sits squarely on the seafront, a way down from the hub of the town and underneath the Hotel Metropole not far from the BA eye thingy.
-We stumble across it quite by accident, wandering out for a bite to eat before the long journey home.
-It’s a very cool design, all sturdy black pillars and crisp white render.
+The restaurant sits squarely on the seafront, a short walk way down from the hub of the town and underneath the Hotel Metropol.
+Not far from the BA tower thing you can go up and down on.
+We stumble across it quite by accident, wandering out for a bite to eat before a long journey home.
+It’s a very cool exterior design, all sturdy black pillars and crisp white render.
 Looking this attractive on a grey drizzly day is no mean feat, as my hair on the day proves.
 No selfies in this blog post.

-Equally cool indoors too, warm and inviting even when Tuesday lunchtime quiet, just us and one other large group carousing in the private dining room at the far end of the room.
-I’d already clocked the champagne and oyster Wednesday special at £20 and the lunch time a la carte deal, but where there’s a platter, there’s a Moregeous smile.
+Equally stylish indoors too, soft industrial with teal leather seating, exposed brickwork and mixed metallics.
+Warm and inviting even when Tuesday lunchtime quiet, just us and one other large group carousing in the private dining room at the far end of the room.
+I already clock the champagne and oyster Wednesday special at £20 and the lunch time a la carte deal, but where there’s a platter, there’s a Moregeous smile.
 No chilled offering here but instead a hot Surfboard, fired up on the Josper grill.
 It has to be done.